Imane47250/Imane47250/README.md

 Passionate about mathematics and IT I'm aspiring to combine those fields to create new useful tools especially in Cybersecurity.

 * 🌍  I'm based in France
-* 🧠  I'm learning software engineering @ ALX SE and cybersecurity @ try hack me
+* 🧠  I'm learning Cryptography @ Limoges' University and cybersecurity @ try hack me
 * 🤝  I'm open to collaborating on Cryptography